**We do not sell stencils, thanks for reading!

 This sounds like a big list, but chances are you will have most of these things sitting around the house.

-Your stencil should look like this when you receive it.
+Your stencil should look something like this.

 Your first step is to sand and paint your board (or stenciling surface).
 Allow the paint to dry thoroughly.

 Peel the very bottom layer off of your stencil.
 Remove slowly and do not pull "up", instead pull to the side.

 We highly recommend measuring exactly where to place your stencil, with that being said, we typically just eyeball it.
 Place your stencil exactly where you want the words to be, and press down "burnishing" your stencil to the wood.
 Use a credit card or your hands for this part.

 It is important that the stencil be applied to new wood surface.
 Stencils do not stick well to old barnwood.

 Now you will remove the top clear layer of your stencil.
 This layer is very sticky and you need to remove slowly.
 You will also want to use the same sideways motion for removing instead of pulling up on the stencil.
 Keep your hand flush to the board as you remove.

 If your stencil comes off of the board at all, pause and rub the stencil down into the board before resuming your pulling again.